pds-bracu/connect-automated-course-entry/README.md

-# CONNECT Course Entry Automation Script
+# CONNECT Course Entry Automation

-This script automates course entry in the CONNECT platform — the course offering and scheduling system developed and used by BRAC University.
+This [script](main.js) automates course entry in the CONNECT platform — the course offering and scheduling system developed and used by BRAC University.
 It reduces the manual burden of entering details for each course section by automatically filling out necessary forms across multiple pages.

 ---